Jericho (2006 TV series): Second season

 The military forces of the new Allied States of America (ASA), which now govern most of what was formerly the Western United States, except the independent Republic of Texas, have restored order to Jericho and its hinterland, putting an abrupt end to the conflict between Jericho and its rival town, New Bern.
 As a semblance of normality returns to Jericho, the plot shifts away from day-to-day survival to life and political intrigue under the ASA government.

 The garrison commander of the ASA Army's outpost in Jericho, Major Edward Beck, asks Jake to accept appointment as the Sheriff of Jericho and the county.
 Jake reluctantly accepts the appointment with reservations about the ASA government's intentions.
-Known only to Hawkins and a select few, the September attacks were neither a foreign nor domestic terrorist act but a conspiracy of unknown perpetrators within the highest level of the former U.S. government, including the president and the secretary of defense of the new ASA government in Cheyenne.
-Hawkins must calculate his every move to avoid capture, piece together the trail of evidence and bring the truth to light, before the conspiracy's mastermind buries it forever.
+The ASA accuses North Korea and Iran of being behind the attacks, and subsequently bomb the two countries.
+Known only to Hawkins and a select few, the September attacks were not a foreign terrorist act but a conspiracy of unknown perpetrators within the highest level of the former U.S. government, including the president and the secretary of defense of the new ASA government, who distributed stolen Soviet nukes to various domestic terrorist groups.
+Their exact motives are left unclear.
+Hawkins, who was previously a CIA agent, had infiltrated the conspirators and managed to recover the bomb meant for Columbus, Ohio.
+He must calculate his every move to avoid capture, piece together the trail of evidence and bring the truth to light, before the conspiracy's mastermind buries it forever.

 Jericho's residents deal with the reality of the new ASA government based in Cheyenne, Wyoming.
-Welcomed as saviors, the government's military and mercenary agents transform life in Jericho into a repressive police state, led by a private security contracting firm, Ravenwood, owned by Jennings & Rall, which has ties to and sponsors the leaders of the ASA government.
+Welcomed as saviors, the government's military and mercenary agents transform life in Jericho into a repressive police state, led by a private security contracting firm, Ravenwood, owned by Jennings & Rall (J&R), which has ties to and sponsors the leaders of the ASA government.
 When a Ravenwood contractor kills Bonnie, a deaf farm girl from the outskirts of Jericho, to conceal his embezzlement, the town is put on the edge of revolt as Jake and the deputies protect Mimi, the only witness to Bonnie's murder and the embezzlement.

 Jake can no longer tolerate the methods of Ravenwood and the ASA government in Jericho and leads an underground movement to remove them from power in the town.
+The brother of Bonnie kills the contractor responsible for her murder, which prompts Beck to declare Jake and his men terrorists.
 He is arrested by Major Beck and interrogated.
 Jake refuses to break and escapes with the help of his mother and other town residents.
 The citizens of the town rebel against the local ASA soldiers.
 All of this causes Major Beck, a decorated former U.S. Army officer, to question his duty to a government that would treat its citizens the way the new ASA government is doing.
 He orders his men to stand down and return to their garrison.